Depex

 2. Configure environment variables

-file and place it in the app/
+Create a .env file from the template.env file and place it in the app/ directory.

 Get API Keys